AlacrisIO/legicash-facts/demo.md

    function of gossip-network saturation time.
 Refutation: Timely gossip of VRF report.

+   If main-chain blocks are used to mark the time slots, it's probably acceptable to require registrars to follow parallel gossip for all live uncles.

-   This may lead to an incentive to be as slow as allowed for the gossip interactions.
-If main-chain blocks are used to mark the time slots, n does have to be greater than 1, though, to allow for very fast blocks.
+   This may lead to an incentive to be as slow as allowed for the gossip interactions (i.e., n timeslots).
+Complaint 3. below mitigates this risk.
 2. No record of mandated gossip interaction between Reggie and Renée.
    Refutation: Timely gossip of gossip.
 3. Renée perceived Reggie's gossip request for block b after she'd perceived block b+1.
 Irrefutable.
-(Reggie has the *option to abandon the gossip** once he learns of the new block from Renée, and potentially be punished for gossip SLA violation via the next complaint, or to **wear this tardiness complaint** from Renée **by signing off on their gossip interaction**.)
+(Reggie has the **option to abandon the gossip*** once he learns of the new block from Renée, and potentially be punished for gossip SLA violation via the next complaint, **or** to **wear this tardiness complaint** from Renée **by signing off on their gossip interaction**.)
 4. Number of mandated gossip interactions Reggie completed in some timeslot is below SLA threshold.
 Refutation: Timely gossip of the gossips demonstrating